Navigating the World of Specialty Coffees: An Introduction for Baristas

 Origin

-Specialty coffees are often single-origin or estate coffees, meaning they come from one location, sometimes even a single farm.
+Specialty coffees are often single-origin coffee or estate coffees, meaning they come from one location, sometimes even a single farm.
 The origin greatly affects the coffee's taste profile due to differences in soil, altitude, climate, and cultivation practices.
 Popular regions include Ethiopia, Colombia, Kenya, and Brazil, each offering distinct flavor characteristics.

 Processing Methods